 Withdrawal of Import Alert 66-38

-Obviously, the cosmetic and skin-care market has changed.
+Obviously, the cosmetic and skin-care market has changed since 1988.
 Maybe the FDA’s withdrawal of Import Alert 66-38 is an acknowledgment of that fact.
 Maybe it is part of the push by the Trump Administration to reduce down the number of regulations.

 Whatever the reason, it is a move in the right direction as it gives a little bit better insight into the edges of the gray area between “definitely cosmetic” and “outright drug” claims.

 Import Alert 66-38 has been withdrawn.
 It specifically cited claims that a product would “counteract,” “retard,” or “control” the aging process or that it would “rejuvenate,” “repair,” or “restructure” the skin, could cause a product to be an unapproved new drug.
 Now that the alert is withdrawn, it’s probable that things might be a little more loose on the claims in that area.

 However, the regulations and the laws have not been changed.

 - articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body or any part thereof for cleansing, beautifying, promoting attractiveness, or altering the appearance, and